jennguyen1/nhuyhoa/_posts/2016-03-28-Linux-Basics.md

 # Shell Scripting

 A shell script is a file containing lines for the shell to execute.
-Everything that you can do on the command line, you can put into a shell script.
-Shell scripts should be short.
+Everything that can be done on the command line can be put into a shell script.
+Shell scripts should be relatively short.
 Longer scripts can be written using other languages and then run using a few lines of a shell script.

 **Start scripts with the statement:**